yetichain/yeti-docs/docs/protocol/state-management.md

   - consolidated state
 ---

-This document aims to explain how the Antofy Blockchain Protocol manages the L2 Rollup's states while providing state transition verifiability and security.
+This document aims to explain how the YETI Blockchain Protocol manages the states while providing state transition verifiability and security.